ashwijarai/FeedMe-main/README.md

-# FetchImage
+# FeedMe

 ## Introduction

-This app shows a list of images.
-Image list are available in vertical and horizontal alignment.
+This app is use to show/hide list of image

  ## Architecture: